evertrue/svgshield/README.md

 ## Usage

-To generate an image object:
+To generate an image XML string:

 ```ruby
 redimage1 = Svgshield.new('Subject', 'Status', 'red').to_s # color words